Home » Latest building materials and components statistics

 BCIS data, which is used in the compilation of the DBT indices, has also been impacted by the ONS pausing.
 Until PPI publication resumes (expected in October 2025), BCIS is using internal PPI modelling to estimate provisional values.

-Brick deliveries rise, still down on pre-pandemic level
+Brick deliveries still down and stocks higher than pre-pandemic levels

 Source: Department for Business & Trade – Building materials and components statistics, Table 9a

-Total stocks of concrete blocks stood at 5.9 million square metres at the end of June – almost one-fifth (19.3%) down on June 2024.
+Total stocks of concrete blocks stood at 5.74 million square metres at the end of July, which is 10.5% down on July 2024.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.